LambdaTest/node-tunnel/README.md

 };

 // Callback Style
-// starts the Tunnl instance with the required arguments tunnelInstance.start(tunnelArguments, function(error, status) {
+// Atarts the Tunnel instance with the required arguments tunnelInstance.start(tunnelArguments, function(error, status) {
   if (!error) {
     console.log('Tunnel is Running Successfully');